openobserve/benchmarker/README.md

 Open the browser and visit http://localhost:8089

 Enter the test details (server address and users) that you want to run and proceed.
-Ideally you want the zinc server to be running in the same cluster.
+Ideally you want the OpenObserve server to be running in the same cluster.

 e.g. inputs: